Service number 191/A1

 On November 7th 1936, he left England on the Viceroy of India, en route for Bombay.
 His promotion to Captain was gazetted on January 29th 1939, and to Temporary Major on September 30th 1943.

-Wilfrid had been awarded the Military Cross in September 1943.
-He was awarded the Distinguished Service Order on June 15th.
+Wilfred was awarded the Distinguished Service Order.
 It was gazetted on July 27th.

-He is commemorated on Face 61 on the Rangoon Memorial and by two windows and a tablet in St. Peter’s Church, Wrockwardine, Shropshire
+He is commemorated on Face 61 on the Rangoon Memorial and by two windows and a tablet in St. Peter’s Church, Wrockwardine, Shropshire.
+Felicity died in 1999.

 Papers of Gen Sir Douglas David Gracey, KCB, KCIE, CBE, MC (1894-1964)